NFTGo/GoTrading/docs/tradeAggregator/BuyByCollectionListings.md

   privateKey: "your private key",
 });
 const configs = {
-  api_key: "api key", // Replace with your own API Key.
+  apiKey: "api key", // Replace with your own API Key.
-  web3_provider: "provider", // Replace with your provider,
+  web3Provider: "provider", // Replace with your provider,
   agent: new HttpsProxyAgent({
     host: "127.0.0.1",
     port: "7890",